-- Let it sit for at least one minute.
+- Then, let it sit for at least one minute.

 - Skim off any foam that remains on the surface.

 You’ll be able to see the crystals of salt in your mixture.
-They are the key to this particular toothpaste, but first let’s find out how you should use it.
+They’re the key to this particular toothpaste, but first let’s find out how you should use it:

 - Add the crystals to your toothbrush.